Adamdad/Adamdad.github.io/_pages/about.md

 I will be joining The Hong Kong Polytechnic University (PolyU) in Fall 2025 as a tenure-track Assistant Professor in the [Department of Data Science and Artificial Intelligence (DSAI)](https://www.polyu.edu.hk/dsai/?sc_lang=en).
 I am also honored to have been selected as the prestigious **Presidential Young Scholars** at PolyU.

 Currently, I am a final-year Ph.D. candidate at NUS, advised by Prof.Xinchao Wang.
-I also had the valuable opportunity to be a visiting PhD at University of Oxford, advised by Prof.Philip Torr.
+I also spent wonderful times as a visiting PhD at University of Oxford, advised by Prof.Philip Torr.

 <!-- I am grateful for the recognition my work has received, including a NeurIPS 2022 Best Paper Nomination, the 2023 National Award for Outstanding Self-financed Chinese Students Abroad, and a WAIC 2024 Youth Excellent Paper Nomination. -->

 ------

 My research lies at the intersection of **generative AI** and **multi-modal learning**, with a strong emphasis on their computational **efficiency**.
 Our mission is to build intelligent systems that robustly understand, generate, and interact with physical worlds.
-We achieve this cost-effectively by tapping and repurposing the rich capabilities of large foundation models through modular, compositional, and post-training techniques.
+We hope to achieve this with minimum cost, by tapping and repurposing the rich capabilities of large foundation models through modular, compositional, and post-training techniques.

 ------

 ### 💥 Hiring! 💥

-We are actively recruiting Ph.D. students, postdocs, and research assistants for Spring/Fall 2026.
-If you're interested, feel free to reach out via email with a brief introduction, your background, and links to representative work.
+I am looking for self-motivated Ph.D. students, postdocs, and research assistants for Spring/Fall 2026.
+If you are interested in working with me, feel free to reach out via email with your resume.

 <!-- My current research interest lies in **Deep Model Reuse** and its Applications: